vassilispapadop/conditional_gan/README.md

 FashionMNIST, uniformly at random.
 What’s the accuracy of the Discriminator on this new dataset?
-![Alt text](images/accuracy_on_new_dataset.png?raw=true "Synthetic dataset accuracy")
+![Alt text](images/accuracy_on_new_dataset.png?raw=true "Synthetic dataset accuracy") As the generator improves with training, the discriminator performance gets worse because the discriminator can't easily tell the difference between real and fake.
+If the generator succeeds perfectly, then the discriminator has a 50% accuracy.

 ## CLI tool
 In order to use the model a cli tool is developed *generate.py*.
 We need to specify the model and the class we wish to generate.